Skip to main content

 The UI tool (review-purchase) returns structuredContent with a reviewTool field that tells the review resource which backend tool to call on confirm/cancel:

 When the user clicks “Place Order”, the review resource calls useCallServerTool with the arguments plus confirmed: true.
 The tool returns both content (human-readable text for the host model) and structuredContent (with status and message for the UI).
 The review resource reads structuredContent.status to determine success/error styling and displays structuredContent.message.
 The same review tool handles all review variants — purchases, code diffs, social posts — differentiated by the action field.
 See the template’s review resource for the full implementation.
-Tools without a UI are hidden from the inspector’s simulation selector (there’s nothing to render).
-They are still registered in the dev MCP server, so they can be called by UI resources via useCallServerTool or by the host directly.
+Tools without a UI still appear in the inspector’s tool picker.
+Selecting one shows Tool does not render a UI in the preview, while the sidebar still lets you edit Tool Input, click Run, and inspect Tool Result.
+They are registered in the dev MCP server, so they can be called by UI resources via useCallServerTool or by the host directly.
 In production, they work as standard MCP tools.

 Multiple Tools Per Resource